vaishnavisen/vaishnavisen.github.io/_posts/2023-03-02-flying-dog-internationally.md

 iii.
 No Objection certificate

-I hired an [Indian pet relocator](http://globalcargo.co.in/contact.html) to help get this certificate from the Animal Quarantine and Certification Services(AQCS) in India.
+I hired an [Indian pet relocator](http://globalcargo.co.in/contact.html) to help get this one from the Animal Quarantine and Certification Services(AQCS) in India.
 They needed the following documents at least 7 days before the flight:
 1. USDA Health certificate
 2. Vaccination record
 3. My passport and visa documents